Living With Imperfection Or ‘You Missed A Spot!’

 “Patience… is…a friend to free agency.
 Inside our impatience there is sometimes an ugly reality: We are plainly irritated and inconvenienced by the need to make allowances for the free agency of others.
 In our impatience, which is not the same thing as divine discontent, we would override others, even though it is obvious that our individual differences and preferences are so irretrievably enmeshed with each other that the only resolution which preserves free agency is for us to be patient and long-suffering with each other”. (“Patience, Nov.
 1979, BYU Devotional).

-All of us desire patience from the Lord when it comes to our own lives.
+We all desire patience from the Lord when it comes to our lives.
 And “patience” is a Godly attribute!
-In fact Elder Maxwell put it brilliantly in a way that only he can.
+In fact Maxwell put it brilliantly in a way that only he can.
 He said:

 “God’s attributes of omniscience and omnipotence no doubt made the plan of salvation feasible.
 But it was his perfect love which made the plan inevitable.
 And it is his perfect patience which makes it sustainable!”

 Patience is an attribute of God!
 He lovingly waits for us to become like Him.
 He encourages and even commands.
 But when He does so, he does so with patience.
 He knows that our growth will come with time.
 All of us can benefit from developing a little more patience in this life, for others, for ourselves and with God.
-My experience in cleaning the building was just a simple reminder to both me and my ward sister, that it is more beneficial, and more Godly, to look for the goodness and efforts of others, rather than looking for the “missed spot.”
+My experience cleaning the building was just a simple reminder to me and my ward sister, that it is more beneficial and more Godly to look for the goodness and efforts of others rather than looking for the “missed spot.”

 Responses are currently closed, but you can trackback from your own site.